State Rates Tariff Change

 Who sets my meter tariff type?

-Why has the distributor changed my tariff?
+Why has my tariff changed?

-There are three main types of tariff:
+There are three common types of tariffs:

+You can learn more about network tariff reform on the AER website.
 Network tariff reform | Australian Energy Regulator (aer.gov.au)

 Will my new tariff be better for me?